Warning: This A Discovery of Witches review contains spoilers.

 Not her alone.
 Satu also suffered by being delivered into the hands of the goddess without power or craft, a feat Diana achieved without breaking a sweat.
 Satu though, had lost all rights to sympathy when she came at Diana with enchanted Matthews and fiery fists.
 Benjamin suffered too, momentarily, but his death felt more like suicide-by-cop than anything else.
 What did he think would happen when he lured history’s most powerful witch to his evil lair?
 Tea and biscuits?

 Gerbert suffered too, but only in the ego department.
 It was fun seeing Ysabeau tell him to do one in Lindsay Duncan’s beautiful, otherworldly voice, in a room painted like a chess board as a reminder of the games he’s been playing.
 “You have no dominion here,” is a good line, and one worth remembering the next time someone sits in the seat you’ve booked at the cinema.

 There was less fun in seeing Diana take Gerbert down through the power of bureaucracy, even though she did it wearing pearl-armoured shoulder pads in what must be the witch equivalent of a power suit.
 Dr Bishop won the day like she always wins the day – with absolute self-possession and no inner doubt.
 Like a good academic, she gave a strong presentation supported by evidence and a whizzbang visual element, and as always, she spoke sense.
 “For too long the power has rested in the hands of the same privileged few.”
 Well said.

 Then it was all over bar the shouting and the tango.
 An escapist, romantic story wrapped up with minimal heartache, zero sense of humour, and a great deal of fan service.
 Adieu, mon coeur.

-A Discovery of Witches season 3 continues next Saturday on Sundance Now, AMC+ and Shudder in the US.
+A Discovery of Witches Season 3 is available to stream on NOW in the UK, and on AMC+.
+Sundance Now and Shudder in the US.